Wu0103/UPMEM-DLRM/README.md

 # Results

 DLRM latency will be automatically print to terminal, for detailed latency breakdown please uncomment some part of code in dlrm_dpu_pytorch.py.
 It will save the results to your local file.

+# Contact

+Please email me at wuxiangyu@kaist.ac.kr if you have any problem using it.